Written on 10:48 AM by Right Click IT - Technology Services

 Jeff Aaron, VP of marketing at Silver Peak Systems, suggests these five tips.

-For starters, it makes sense to understand why your virtualized applications and virtual desktops perform poorly across the WAN.
+1. Understand The Network Issues For starters, it makes sense to understand why your virtualized applications and virtual desktops perform poorly across the WAN.
 It's typically not due to the application or VDI components, but due to the network.
 More specifically, virtualized environments are sensitive to the following WAN characteristics:

+Latency: the time it takes for data to travel from one location to one another.
 Packet loss: when packets get dropped or delivered out of order due to network congestion they must be re-transmitted across the WAN.
 This can turn a 200 millisecond roundtrip into one second.
 To end users, the virtual application or desktop seems unresponsive when packets are being re-transmitted.
 They start to re-hit the keys on their client machines, which compounds the problem.

 Bandwidth: WAN bandwidth may or may not be an issue depending on the type of traffic being sent.
 While most virtualized applications are fairly efficient when it comes to bandwidth consumption, some activities (such as file transfers and print jobs) consume significant bandwidth, which can present a performance challenge.

-WAN optimization devices can be deployed on both ends of a WAN link to improve the performance of all enterprise applications.
+2. Examine WAN Optimization Techniques WAN optimization devices can be deployed on both ends of a WAN link to improve the performance of all enterprise applications.
 The following WAN optimization techniques are used by these devices to improve the performance of virtual applications and desktops:

 Latency can be overcome by mitigating the "chattiness" of TCP, the transport protocol used to by virtual applications for communication across the WAN.
 More specifically, WAN optimization devices can be configured to send more data within specific windows, and minimize the number of back and forth acknowledgements required prior to sending data.
 This improves the responsiveness of keystrokes in a virtual environment.